Strict Constructionism

 In a symposium on Thomas Pynchon five years ago, while acknowledging the “weightier, complex pessimism and bravura” of his later works, Lydia Davis praised one of his early stories in terms that surely apply to many of her own: “There is a lyrical humanity in this story, an almost unapologetic gentleness, inviting and inclusive…” It would be a gross simplification to suggest that “lyrical humanism” is the core of Davis’s works—for they offer the most energetic, various, and eloquent refutation of such simplifications—but it’s worth emphasizing that this prolific virtuoso nearly always employs her virtuosity as Marianne Moore did in Randall Jarrell’s description: “Her forms, tricks and all, are like the aria of the Queen of the Night: the intricate and artificial elaboration not only does not conflict with the emotion but is its vehicle.”

-Richard Locke is professor of writing and director of nonfiction at the Columbia University School of the Arts.
-He is working on a book about the literary uses of children from Dickens to the present.
+Richard Locke was professor of writing and director of nonfiction at the Columbia University School of the Arts, where he taught for thirty-eight years.
+He died on August 25, 2023.